If you’re looking for ways to thrive as a Christian nurse in today’s dynamic healthcare environment, you’re in good company.

 This is a clear call to actively do the work that God has summoned you to do.
 If you feel called to nursing, then you are blessed to work in a field that has a history of compassion.

-Around the same time, nursing was established as a modern practice by founder Florence Nightingale.
+Around the same time, nursing was established as a modern practice by Florence Nightingale.

-Nightingale not only brought scientific methodology to the field, but viewed nursing as a way to “serve both God and humankind” after she received several “calls from God.”
+Nightingale not only brought scientific methodology to the field but viewed nursing as a way to “serve both God and humankind” and to “reduce human suffering” after she received several “calls from God.”
+However, she was initially deterred from nursing —despite her educational and religious upbringing, as well as having tended to sick relatives—due to her family’s stature in society and desire that she follow more typical paths for women of that time.

-The history behind being a Christian nurse has evolved from terms such as “deaconess” to modern day practices, shaped by Nightingale’s attempts, fueled by faith to aid others.
+The history behind being a Christian nurse has evolved from terms such as “deaconess” to modern-day practices, shaped by Nightingale and fueled by faith to aid others.

 Over time, nursing has established a vivid tradition of serving the vulnerable and sick.
 Many feel a strong calling to do God’s work in this field, connecting their faith to their vocation.

-Tending to Spiritual Growth as a Christian Nurse
+Tending to Spiritual Needs as a Christian Nurse

 While applying nursing science to patient care, it is also possible to apply one’s faith by offering patients spiritual care in recognition of the connections among body, mind and spirit.